A recent study has been doing rounds in the media investigating supplements (including creatine) and their possible link to this disease.

 - If yes, at what age were they used for the first time (under or over 25 years old, as the participants were between 13 and 50 years old).

-- Number of different supplements used (one supplement or more than one).
+- Several different supplements were used (one supplement or more than one).

-Alcohol consumption, tobacco use, and educational level were similar between the groups.
+Alcohol consumption, tobacco use, and educational level were similar.

 The investigators found that male residents who reported using MBS had an increased risk of developing CCGT (adjusted odds ratio of 1.65 with a 95% confidence interval of 1.11-2.46).